Do you ever experience any of these health issues?

 4. Cancer Treatments

-According to the Department of Clinical Research at Merck Research Laboratories, candidiasis can become invasive in cancer patients and prevent a serious complication.
-(3) In this study, one-third of patients being treated for cancer had “invasive” candidiasis.
+According to the Department of Clinical Research at Merck Research Laboratories, candidiasis can become invasive in cancer patients and present a serious complication.
+In this study, one-third of patients being treated for cancer had invasive candidiasis.
 Chemotherapy and radiation can both work to kill cancerous cells and tumors; however, they also kill off the healthy bacteria that naturally fight candida.

 In a Type 1 or a Type 2 diabetic, sugar levels in the mouth and other mucous membranes are traditionally higher than in an individual without diabetes.
 Since candida is a type of yeast and sugar feeds yeast, it is understandable that those with diabetes are at a greater risk for developing candida overgrowth syndrome.

 Any individual with a weakened immune system is more likely to develop candida.
 This population includes infants, small children, the elderly, those diagnosed with HIV/AIDS, and other inflammatory and autoimmune conditions.

 Candida yeast overgrowth can be difficult for a physician to diagnose.
 Possible methods of testing include stool testing, serum testing, candida DNA test, stool PCR testing and microbial organic acids testing.
 This type of systemic yeast infection presents different ways in different people.
 Below are nine of the candida symptoms to watch for if you are concerned you have candida, or candida overgrowth syndrome.

 1. Chronic Fatigue

 If you have fatigue or exhaustion that you simply cannot shake, regardless of the number of hours you sleep, you may have chronic fatigue syndrome.
 The disease is characterized by fatigue that lasts a minimum of six months and is often accompanied by other candida symptoms, including headaches, joint pain, difficulties with memory and concentration and sore throat.